Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 ##Wrap-up

 This is where we end.
 We've got our three Views set-up, we have our Model defined and contacts created from it and we created a Collection based on that Model type.

-The Views and Models/Collection are tied together as it should be and kept in sync.
+The Views and Models/Collection are tied together and the application is functioning as it should be.

+There are lots of things we could do to improve this example, but as a basic example of an MVC style application built using Backbone.js I think it does everything it needs to.

 ##Conclusion